Skip Navigation

 6. Ceiling fans.
 Ceiling fans keep the air moving and circulating throughout the house.
 This will help limit those temperature extremes on each level.
 A general rule of thumb is to run fans counter-clockwise during the summer at a higher speed and clockwise during the winter at a lower speed.
 The counter-clockwise motion forces cool air down, creating a wind-chill effect that will make you feel cooler.
 The clockwise movement pulls cool air up and pushes warm air down.

 If you’re still having issues, that might be a sign that your system isn’t properly sized for your home and needs to be updated.
 We’ve helped many homeowners in the Des Moines area solve their home comfort problems.
-You can contact a Bell Brothers Home Comfort Specialist by calling 515-206-6916 or contacting us online.
+You can contact a Bell Brothers Home Comfort Specialist by contacting us online.

 Considering replacing the AC unit in your home is a big decision.
 And if you haven’t purchased a new air conditioner or furnace before it can feel like a stressful buying process.
 But it doesn’t have to be.
 To help prepare you for this purchasing decision, use the guide below to help you through the process of selecting and buying a new AC for your home.